chef-boneyard/chef-rfc/new/target-mode.md

 is managed by Chef.
 While typically the Chef client runs on the node that it is managing, target mode would enable the client to manage a remote node.

-The management node is the node that Chef client runs on.
-This could be a dedicated machine for running the client against multiple nodes, an administrators workstation, etc.
+The management node is the machine that Chef client runs on and is likely to be a specific machine chosen for running the client against multiple target nodes.
+Ad-hoc runs against target nodes are intended to be exposed to the user through the 'chef apply' ad-hoc user experience currently associated with Chef Workstation.

 Having each target node be represented by a separate Chef node leverages the existing functionality in the ecosystem with only minimal modification.
 For